nbicocchi/learn-java-core/assets/slides/E5 - Java Generic Data Structures.md

 }
 ```

 Static generic methods are often used to write generic algorithms that do not depend on the type they operate on.
-This can be convenient when the method has to be used independently from the class it belongs to.
+This can be convenient when the method has to be used independently of the class it belongs to.
 We frequently use generic static methods for different operations with arrays and collections: sorting an array, searching for a value in a collection, reversing an array, and so on.

 ### Generic instance methods